project-akri/akri/docs/extensibility.md

 }
 ```

-We can tie all the pieces together in our main and retrieve the url from the Configuration in `samples/brokers/http/src/main.rs`:
+We can tie all the pieces together in `samples/brokers/http/src/main.rs`.
+We retrieve the HTTP-based Device url from the environment variables, make a simple GET request to retrieve the device data, and output the response to the log:

 ```rust
 use reqwest::get;